D B A

 B .
 S t r e e t F a r m e r s M a r k e t

-Soapnut detergent and pure Castile soap are products used, as well as sold, at B. Street Farmers Market.
+Soapnut detergent and pure Castile soap are products used at B. Street Farmers Market.

 As the food is prepared, ingredients come into contact with our hands and food utensils.
 Our hands and food utensils, in turn, have come in contact with soap we wash them with and with towels washed in detergent that we dry them with.